Overcoming the challenges of Cold Emailing

 Where do I find potential clients/Prospects?

-Prospects can be found via google (a company that has a web presence) or even on social media.
+You can find potential clients using a simple Google search or even find them on social media platforms.
 After identifying the companies you want to contact you need to understand who the boss and decision maker is.
 This tends to vary based on the company size.
 In small businesses, the boss can also be the decision maker (founder) but in larger organizations, these tend to be separate (e.g. Boss = CEO/CMO and Decision Maker = Digital Marketer.)
 Simply put, the decision maker is the person who would contact you for your services and is instructed by the boss to choose wisely.

 Often times, it can be hard to reach people higher up in a larger organization.
 You will often run into the gatekeeper.
 A way to avoid this problem is to find a direct email to the boss and decision maker.